Du6eniuk/US_Airlines_Python/README.md

 - High Reliability Across Airlines: The majority of flights for all four airlines, Delta Air Lines, United Air Lines, American Airlines, and Southwest Airlines, experienced minor or no delays.
 Delta Air Lines leads with 88.2% of its flights in this category, indicating strong operational reliability.
 - Moderate Delays Vary: The percentage of flights delayed by more than 30 minutes shows some variation among airlines.
 Southwest Airlines has the highest percentage in this category at 15.5%, suggesting potential challenges in on-time performance.
 - High On-Time Performance: After additional research, the data reveals that Hawaiian Airlines leads with 90.47% of its flights experiencing minor or no delay, followed closely by Alaska Airlines and Delta Air Lines at 88.45% and 88.15%, respectively.
 This indicates strong on-time performance and reliability for these airlines in 2022.
-Therefore, if you want to avoid being late at all cost choose these airlines when possible.
+Therefore, if you want to avoid being late at all costs choose these airlines when possible.

 ## 6. What time of day and year offers the lowest risk of flight cancellations or delays?